 - The DLCC project will require an upfront investment of about USD 1.6 million for the actual building of the center, and basic pre-operational costs.

 - A further investment of USD 500,000 is required for further operational costs and continued support to make it an overall unique and successful project.

 - We aim to make the DLCC project economically viable and self-sustainable within about 10 to 15 years.

 - Our goal is to build a green center, with wastewater management techniques, organic permaculture gardens, recycling programs, green roofs, energy efficient lighting, solar energy, and rainwater catchment tanks.

-- Our mission is to create better opportunities for disadvantaged youths, by offering skills training that will prepare them for long-term sustainable employment in the multifaceted tourism sector.
+- Our mission is to create better opportunities for disadvantaged and economically challenged youths, by offering skills training that will prepare them for long-term sustainable employment in the multifaceted tourism sector.